-Chris Matthews was joined last night by MSNBC analyst and former McCain strategist Steve Schmidt to discuss Senator Ted Cruz and his war on President Obama.
+Chris Matthews was joined Sept.
+23, 2013 by MSNBC analyst and former McCain strategist Steve Schmidt to discuss Senator Ted Cruz and his war on President Obama.

 To begin, Matthews talks about Sarah Palin, who jumped into the “defund Obamacare” debate this with her recent defense of Ted Cruz’ efforts to defund the program by any means necessary.

 In an exclusive Op-Ed published by Breitbart.com, Palin wrote last Friday:

 If the Senate doesn’t get behind Ted Cruz’s efforts to defund Obamacare, it won’t be because of any failure on Ted’s part.
 It’ll be because there weren’t enough principled leaders to stand with him, and that would be a tragic loss, not for Ted, but for America.

 As I said in my speech at CPAC this year, it’s time for the Senate to put itself on Cruz Control.

 Ignore the peanut gallery pundits.
 They’ve written my political obituary so many times, I’m practically Lazarus.
 Now they’re trying to destroy Ted Cruz.
 Good luck with that, you weasels.
 Texans are just as tough as Alaskans.
 Smaller, but just as tough.

 Oh, and a little reminder to Republican senators up for re-election in 2014: Moose season ends soon, allowing more time on one’s hands.
 So, we’ll be watching your votes very carefully this week.

 When asked about the above quote, Schmidt replied: